July 10, 2020 0 Comment

 3. Paid Outing with Family

 A majority of employees today struggle hard to create a perfect balance between their work and family life.
-In addition, the cost of enjoying an outing with a family is often very high, which is why an average employee tends to do it less frequently.
+In addition, a family outing can be expensive, which is why an average employee tends to do it less frequently.

-Hence, being rewarded with an opportunity to spend quality time with their family without having to worry about the expenses for the same, is something that most employees will find appealing.
-The venue and type of outing can be decided on the basis of the level of the employee receiving the reward.
+The venue and type of outing can be decided based on the level of the employee receiving the reward.

 5. Formal Meal with Top Management

-The idea of enjoying a formal dinner with members of the top management is also a great way of acknowledging and rewarding the employees in a budget-friendly manner.
-Most junior level employees are in awe of these top-level professionals and sharing a meal with them as a reward for their efforts and hard work can often prove to be quite motivating.
+Most junior-level employees are in awe of top-level professionals.
+Hence, sharing a meal with them as a reward for their achievements can often prove to be quite motivating.

-Moreover, this method of recognition and appreciation also provides the top management an opportunity to interact with the high performing employees and assess their suitability for enhanced positions within the organization in the future.
+Moreover, this also provides the top management opportunities to interact with high performers and assess their suitability for future roles.

 Also read 8 Creative Ideas for Startups to Recognize Employees